Our Nebraska divorce lawyers at Hathaway Law Group P.C. L.L.O can help you determine which kind of divorce is best for you. Give us a call today.

 Agreeing on these topics can be incredibly challenging, especially if you and your spouse are not on the same page.
 Property division is one issue that tends to take a long time to resolve.
 In addition to dividing your assets fairly and equitably, you will also have to address any shared debt you acquired while married.
 Furthermore, child custody matters may complicate property division if the plan is for one parent to remain in the family home with the children

 Going through a divorce is difficult, but you don’t have to do it alone.
-Reach out to our Omaha, NE divorce lawyers online here or call our firm at (402) 629-6633 for help.
+Reach out to our Nebraska divorce lawyers online here or call our firm at (402) 629-6633 for help.

 Alimony (also commonly referred to as spousal support or spousal maintenance) is not uncommon in Nebraska.
 It refers to money that one spouse pays the other after a divorce.
 Alimony may be permanent or temporary.
 The goal of maintenance is to help the lower-earning spouse maintain their standard of living post-divorce.
 Spousal support is not the same as child support; any child support decisions will be made separately from spousal support.